Kubernetes Terms: Pods, Containers, Nodes & Clusters

 The master nodes host the control plane, which is responsible for managing the state of a Kubernetes cluster.
 All of the interconnected master and worker nodes make up a Kubernetes cluster.
 And this cluster is the platform we use to deploy and host containers.

 Master nodes are basically the "brains" behind Kubernetes.
 But why do we need multiple master nodes?
-We could have just one, our cluster would work just fine.
+We could have just one, and our cluster would work just fine.
 But if that node fails, the control plane becomes unavailable.
 So having multiple master nodes helps with reliability.
 If one master node fails, the others can still do their job.

 Worker Node